nip572/newrelic/README.md

-# newrelic# JMX Monitor for New Relic Infrastructure
+# JMX Monitor for New Relic Infrastructure

 ## Summary